-Travel by Bus
+Bangkok to Korat by Bus

 This is how I went there last weekend.
 Take the MRT (Underground) to Kamphaeng Phet station and from there by motorcycle taxi to Mo Chit Northern Bus Terminal (30 Baht).
 Go up to the second floor, that’s where most of the ticket booths are located and that is where you book your bus ticket to Korat.
-I got a 2nd class air con bus ticket for 171 baht one way.
-There are also VIP buses with bigger seats available (three seats in one line) and they cost 220 baht one way.
+I got a 2nd class air con bus ticket for 171 Baht one way.
+There are also VIP buses with bigger seats available (three seats in one line) and they cost 220 Baht one way.
 The trip normally takes 4 hours, however last Saturday as I went lots of Bangkokians went back to their home town due to a public holiday the following Monday so it actually took me five hours to get there.

 The good thing about taking the bus to Korat is that you can get off wherever you want and you don’t have to go all the way to the bus terminal which is located at the northern end of the city.
 If it’s your first trip to Korat I can recommend you to get off at “The Mall”, Korat’s biggest shopping mall and the place where everyone seems to hang out during the day.

-Travel by Minivan
+Bangkok to Korat by Minivan

-Travel by Train
+Bangkok to Korat by Train

 The good thing about taking the train is that there is no traffic jam involved in your trip.
 However it takes several stops along the way and can take up to six hours depending on the type of train you catch.
 The easiest way is just by asking the ticket vendor for the duration, delays for this distance are not very common.